sangbeakye/sangbeakye.github.io/_pages/research.md

 **Select Achievements**
 - Implemented sequential designs in school-based intervention studies, reducing overall data-collection time while maintaining statistical rigor.
-- Collaborated with [Research Lab/Team] to develop an adaptive testing platform that responds to student performance in real time.
+- Collaborated with [Research Lab/Team] to develop an adaptive testing platform that responds to student performance in real-time.

 [Back to Top](#table-of-contents)